 VIDEO TUTORIAL:

-1. WHAT LEATHER SHOULD I CHOOSE TO MAKE A BELT?
+1. WHICH LEATHER SHOULD I CHOOSE TO MAKE A BELT?

-We recommend that you select vegetable tanned leather (i.e. leather without heavy metals: use of vegetable tannins) at least 3 mm thick.
-The ideal for making a belt is to choose cowhide.
-The parts of the leather to favor are the butt : this is the noblest part of the leather (and therefore the most expensive) or the collar which remains a very resistant part of the leather.
+We recommend choosing vegetable-tanned leather (i.e., leather without heavy metals: use of vegetable tannins) that is at least 3 mm thick.
+Ideally , cowhide leather is best for making a belt.
+The preferred parts of the leather are the butt : this is the finest part of the leather (and therefore the most expensive) or the collar, which remains a very strong part of the leather.

 You can choose a leather strap directly (already cut) or take a whole hide and cut your own strips using a strap cutter.